kayaman/magj-learn/src/content/docs/aws/mla/plan/domain3/automate-deployment.md

 | Model building with workflows  |   | ✔️  |
 | Model deployment with workflows  |   | ✔️  |

+### Automating Testing in CI/CD Pipelines

+#### Types of automated tests

+Automated testing is an essential part of maintaining quality in machine learning model development and deployment.
+Applying automated tests to a CI/CD pipeline helps to catch issues early, reduce bugs, and maintain model performance over time.

+1. Unit tests

+    Validate smaller components like individual functions or methods.

+2. Integration tests

+    Can check that pipeline stages, including data ingestion, training, and deployment, work together correctly.
+Other types of integration tests depend on your system or architecture.

+3. Regression tests

+    In practice, regression testing is re-running the same tests to make sure something that used to work was not broken by a change.
+Regression tests are not only for models.

+#### SageMaker Projects

+For more information about creating a real project using SageMaker Projects, refer to the following templates:

+- To use the [MLOps template for model building, training, and deployment](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects-templates-sm.html#sagemaker-projects-templates-code-commit), refer to [SageMaker MLOps Project Walkthrough](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects-walkthrough.html).
+- To use the [MLOps template for model building, training, and deployment with third-party Git repositories using CodePipeline](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects-templates-sm.html#sagemaker-projects-templates-git-code-pipeline), refer to [SageMaker MLOps Project Walkthrough Using Third-party Git Repos](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects-walkthrough-3rdgit.html).
+- To use the [MLOps template for model building, training, and deployment with third-party Git repositories using Jenkins](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-projects-templates-sm.html#sagemaker-projects-templates-git-jenkins), refer to [Create Amazon SageMaker projects using third-party source control and Jenkins](https://aws.amazon.com/blogs/machine-learning/create-amazon-sagemaker-projects-using-third-party-source-control-and-jenkins/).

 ## AWS Software Release Process

 ## Automating Orchestration